 - Vacations: Vacations in most cases are not paid.

-- If you’d like to take off 1 week or more, this is considered vacation time, and you should always let me and our client know at least 2 weeks in advance before you plan any vacations.
+- If you’d like to take off 1 week or more, this is considered vacation time, and you should always let our VAs success team and our client know at least 2 weeks in advance before you plan any vacations.
 The client and Virtual Latinos must approve.
 In most cases, your work will be put on pause (no payment will be made to you), and you’ll generally go back to work on a Monday for a full week of work.

 If you are offered to work extra hours – in addition to those stated on your work agreement – you should always inform Virtual Latinos first